Converting a PDF to an image in Java

 Conclusion

-In this post, we used PSPDFKit’s API to convert PDF pages to images in Java and Kotlin.
-With just a few lines of code, we’re able to render document pages in various resolutions and save them in image formats like PNG or JPEG.
+In this post, you used Nutrient’s API to convert PDF pages to images in Java and Kotlin.
+With just a few lines of code, you were able to render document pages in various resolutions and save them in image formats like PNG or JPEG.

-But this isn’t all you can do with PSPDFKit Library for Java.
+But this isn’t all you can do with Nutrient Java PDF library.
 You might want to programmatically add text, highlights, or other annotations to pages before rendering them.
 The SDK also supports redacting sensitive information in documents before converting them to images.

 Explore related topics